Facts & Figures about the MPI CEC

 • Marc Buchholz, Oberbürgermeister Stadt Mülheim an der Ruhr

-• Thomas Grünewald, Präsident der Hochschule Niederrhein
+• Thomas Grünewald, Präsident Hochschule Niederrhein

 • Günther Meschke, Prorektor Forschung und Transfer, Ruhr-Universität Bochum